 \section{Abstract}

-In this note, we discuss bulk reconstruction of massless free fields in flat space from the highest-weight representation of boundary Carrollian conformal field theory (CCFT).
+In this note, we discuss the bulk reconstruction of massless free fields in flat space from the highest-weight representation of boundary Carrollian conformal field theory (CCFT).
 We expand the bulk field as a sum of infinite descendants of a primary state defined in the boundary CCFT, and discuss the Lorentz invariant bulk-boundary propagator in detail for the $\tmop{BMS}_3$/$\tmop{CCFT}_2$ case.
-In our calculation, it is necessary to introduce a nonzero mass at the very beginning and take it to be vanishing at the end.
-The framework we proposed has potential to probe local bulk physics from the boundary CCFT.
+In our calculation, it is necessary to introduce a nonzero mass at the beginning and take it as vanishing at the end.
+The framework we proposed has the potential to probe local bulk physics from the boundary CCFT.